Patient Privacy — Quebec

 What is this right?

-• Keep your data secure
+• Keep the data secure

 • Retain records only as long as needed